motion/orbit/notes/next-nate.md

 2 - Grid Layout + Docs
 3 - Example-Workspace with apps that run + Docs
-4 - Split out example apps in workspace
+    - see about router + code splitting for orbit, would make initial loads faster 4 - Split out example apps in workspace
 5 - Polish apps, Share data between apps
 6 - CLI development